 It supplements the policies of the Peterborough Core Strategy (in particular, policy CS16) by providing more detailed policies and advice for new development in the villages of Ailsworth, Bainton

-The Peterborough Flood and Water Management SPD was adopted by the Council as part of the Peterborough Planning Policy Framework on 10 December 2012.
+The Peterborough Flood and Water Management SPD was adopted by the Council on 17 June 20019 and came in to effect on 24 July 2019.

 It provides detailed, locally specific guidance to help developers and decision makers to deliver development schemes that take into account flood and water management issues.
 It covers topics such as selecting sites for new development and the types of sustainable drainage systems that will be required across different areas of Peterborough.

 It replaces the version adopted in December 2012